RX-M/web-public/course-pages/kubernetes/k8s-cks.md

 ### Prerequisites

 Students must have current CKA (Certified Kubernetes Administrator) status to take the CKS exam.
 Valid CKA status or equivalent knowledge is a prerequisite for this course.
-Each attendee must provide their own laptop and an ssh client.
+Each attendee must provide their own laptop and an SSH client.
+Unconstrained internet access is also required to complete the student hands-on lab exercises.

 ### Related  Instructor-Led (ILT & VILT) Training Courses